Dancer

 As a dancer, you'll use movement, gesture and body language to portray a character, story, situation or abstract concept to an audience, usually to the accompaniment of music.
 This typically involves interpreting the work of a choreographer, although it may sometimes require improvisation.

-You can work in a variety of genres including classical ballet, modern stage dance, contemporary dance, street dance and African or Asian dance.
-You may perform to a live audience or take part in a recorded performance for television, film or music video.
+You may perform to a live audience or take part in a recorded performance for television, film or music videos or digital media.

 Responsibilities